bachya/simplisafe-python/README.md

 get data on their system (including available sensors), set the system state, and more.

+# 2021-09-28: Important Update

+In Q3 2021, users noticed that the traditional way of authenticating this library [was scheduled to be deprecated](https://github.com/bachya/simplisafe-python/issues/251).
+The latest version of the library is able to accommodate this, but it is substantially different from the previous method.
+A thorough reading of the documentation is highly recommended.

 # Documentation

 You can find complete documentation here: https://simplisafe-python.readthedocs.io